-All staff providing support to pupils with medical needs will have received appropriate training provided by either the school nurse, special nurse practitioners or Dudley's Specialist Inclusion Services.
+All staff providing support to pupils with medical needs will have received appropriate training provided by either the school nurse, special nurse practitioners.
 Any further requirements recommended in the development/review of individual healthcare plans will be acted on as soon as possible and advice regarding type of level of training required recommended by the healthcare professional/Inclusion Services will be followed and kept up to date.